 This is an especially direct rebuke: ISIS has refused arbitration by independent shari’a courts precisely because it conceives of itself as a State authority, the nucleus of a future Caliphate, and thus by definition unable to share power—States have a monopoly of force.
 This has understandably been rejected by other jihadi groups, even its close ideological allies in Jabhat an-Nusra and Ahrar a-Sham.
 Apostasy in Islam has always been closely tied to the concept of treason—the world of Islam’s entanglement of State and religion meant that the defection from one’s religion was conceived as a change of allegiance away from the umma (community), as well as a change of mind.
 And ISIS has taken this to its logical, if hysterical, conclusion: anyone who rejects its authority is an unbeliever, or worse a former believer who has abandoned the faith, and somebody against whom the death penalty applies.
-The statement does not explicitly condemn ISIS’ use of takfir, as Zawahiri’s statement of January 23 did, but it does say that al-Qaeda’s forces must: “Distanc[e themselves] from any behaviour that will result in oppressing a mujahid or a Muslim or a non-Muslim.”
+The statement does not explicitly condemn ISIS’ use of takfir, as Zawahiri’s statement of January 23 did—though even there Zawahiri did not actually name ISIS—but the Feb.
+3 statement does say that al-Qaeda’s forces must: “Distanc[e themselves] from any behaviour that will result in oppressing a mujahid or a Muslim or a non-Muslim.”
 The statement concludes with a condemnation of fitna (strife) and a note that all who wish to place themselves under al-Qaeda’s guidance are welcome.

 The most striking similarity here is al-Qaeda’s repudiation of the Armed Islamic Group (GIA).
 That, however, never came in a form this open.
 In June 1996, the Libyan Islamic Fighting Group (LIFG), the Qaeda group in that country, withdrew its support for GIA, and a number of Qaeda-linked groups and scholars followed, including Egyptian Islamic Jihad, Abu Qatada al-Filistini, and Abu Musab as-Suri.
 Osama bin Laden did not like the GIA, whose takfiri tactics had brought disgrace on the jihadists even in a country where many secularists had been prepared to vote for political Islam as an alternative to the drab, merciless military dictatorship.
 The GIA murdered the two FIS leaders, Muhammad Said and Abdelrazak Redjam, who led a section of that group into the GIA, and the GIA also murdered Libyan volunteers to the jihad.
 (Interestingly, one of the letters sent to Abu Musab az-Zarqawi in 2005 begging him to tone down the anti-Shi’ism, was from Atiyah Allah Abd al-Rahman al-Libi, a Libyan jihadist in Algeria who had survived the GIA’s onslaught.)
 The GIA had also refused bin Laden’s request to set up training camps, and al-Qaeda’s leader repaid them for this defiance by orchestrating the formation of the Salafist Group for Preaching and Combat (GSPC) in May 1998 that largely collapsed the GIA.
 More striking still is this: while al-Qaeda maintained that this was a theological dispute with the GIA, that Antar Zouabri had crossed a line when he declared that the “Algerian people were kuffar, apostates and hypocrites because they did not support the GIA against the government,” it was also known that the GIA was penetrated at its most senior levels by Département du Renseignement et de la Sécurité (DRS) (“Department of Intelligence and Security”), an intelligence agency modelled explicitly on those seen behind the Iron Curtain, an internal and external agency.
 In Syria now, it seems conceivable al-Qaeda is making similar calculations.
 It seems overwhelmingly probable that ISIS is penetrated by the Basharist mukhabarat; the question is one of extent.

 Writing for Carnegie in December, Romain Caillet, a Beirut-based researcher specialising in Salafism/Wahhabism, argued that ISI(S)’ estrangement from al-Qaeda goes back to the founding of the Islamic State of Iraq (ISI) on October 15, 2006.
 Al-Qaeda in Mesopotamia (AQM) was by far ISI’s largest constituent, and ISI was regarded by everyone as a front for AQM: a means of recovering ground that was then quite obviously slipping.
 A foreigner, Abu Musab az-Zarqawi, had imposed on the Iraqis—and the Sunni Arabs at that—mayhem and tyranny; al-Qaeda needed an Iraqi face and public “outreach” urgently.
 By Caillet’s account, however, rather than ISI functioning as an Iraqi mask for AQM’s project, AQM was dissolved within ISI: Abu Hamza al-Muhajir (or Abu Ayyub al-Masri), Zarqawi’s Egyptian successor, swore baya (loyalty) to Abu Omar al-Baghdadi (Abu Bakr’s predecessor): pointedly not Osama bin Laden.
 Caillet points to a Saudi al-Qaeda commander, Abdullah al-Qahtani, who made this point from custody in Iraq to al-Arabiya.
-In 2007, Zawahiri “declared in an interview that the Iraqi branch of al-Qaeda had ceased to exist due to its integration into the ISI.”
-This is difficult to find, but in April 2008 a Zawahiri audio recording was captured by NEFA, where al-Qaeda’s then-deputy says ISIS, the Taliban “Emirate” and the Islamic Emirate of the Caucasus “are individual Islamic Emirates that do not yield to a single ruler,” but a resurrected Caliphate “would encompass the three of them“.
-(Zawahiri even said in this interview that Osama bin Laden was a “soldier of the Emir al-Mumineen,” the Commander of the Faithful, Mullah Muhammad Omar.)
-By this reading, Jabhat an-Nusra’s leader Abu Muhammad al-Golani’s rejection of the ISI coup last April—and his clever appeal to Zawahiri, “reaffirming” his pledge of allegiance while in fact making it for the first time in public—was a means of drawing in an arbiter he was sure would favour him.
+In December 2007, Zawahiri said in an interview: “There isn’t anything today in Iraq named ‘al-Qaeda’: instead, Tanzim Qaedat al-Jihad in Mesopotamia has merged … with other jihadi groups in the Islamic State of Iraq”.
+Zawahiri voices support for ISI as a “legitimate emirate based on a proper legal methodology”.
+In April 2008, Zawahiri added that ISI(S), the Taliban, and Imarat Kavkaz “are individual Islamic Emirates that do not yield to a single ruler,” but a resurrected Caliphate “would encompass the three of them“.
+Zawahiri even said in this interview that Osama bin Laden was a “soldier of the Emir al-Mumineen,” the Commander of the Faithful, Mullah Muhammad Omar.
+By this reading, Jabhat an-Nusra’s leader Abu Muhammad al-Golani’s rejection of the ISI coup last April—and his appeal to Zawahiri, “reaffirming” his pledge of allegiance while in fact making it for the first time in public—was a clever means of drawing in an arbiter he was sure would favour him.

 This declaration from Zawahiri meant that the Qaeda-type groups had to choose sides.
-Kataib Abdullah Azzam more or less sided with Nusra; Mujahedeen Shura Council in the Environs of Jerusalem, the Qaedaist group in the Sinai, openly took ISIS’ side.
+Kataib Abdullah Azzam more or less sided with Nusra; the Mujahedeen Shura Council in the Environs of Jerusalem, the Qaedaist group in the Sinai, openly took ISIS’ side.
 MSC is “committed to helping ISIS and bolstering its ranks,” said the statement, and blamed the fighting between the rebels and the takfiris in Syria on “an unfair view toward ISIS and its emir, the Prince of Believers [or Commander of the Faithful] Abu Bakr al-Baghdadi.”
 Abdullah bin Muhammad al-Muhaysini, the Saudi cleric who had been working to calm differences between the jihadists, took to Twitter to tell ISIS’ men to defect to Jabhat an-Nusra or the Islamic Front.
-This call was also made one of Nusra’s senior clerics, Sultan bin Issa al-Atawi.
-Nusra managed to largely stay out of the violence between ISIS and the rebellion after January 3; this put it on a collision course for all-out war.
+This call was also made by one of Nusra’s senior clerics, Sultan bin Issa al-Atawi.
+Nusra managed to largely stay out of the violence between ISIS and the rebellion after January 3, but the course is now all-out war.
 This is undoubtedly the most serious breach in the global jihadist universe.

-Update: On April 4, 2014, Ayman az-Zawahiri put out a statement in which he said Syria reminded him of Algeria too.
+Update: On April 4, 2014, Ayman az-Zawahiri put out a statement eulogizing Muhammad al-Bahaya (Abu Khalid as-Suri), in which he made reference to what happened in Algeria with the GIA as a premonition of what could happen in Syria now because of ISIS.
 The GIA’s takfiri tactics and fitna had led to the “spiritual death of that group, followed by [its] physical death,” Zawahiri said.